Feminizing (MTF) Gender Affirming Hormone Therapy (GAHT) Guide

 How do I know hormones are right for me?

-I tell my friend and patients the same things.
+I tell my friends and patients the same things.
 You ever really know until you try.
 In my experience, within 12 hours of my first estradiol dose, I knew I had made the right choice.
 There are very few risks to trying feminizing hormone therapy.
 No medical provider should restrict your access based on desires to see how you like hormones before fully committing.

 • Chest tissue growth

-• This will happen to some extent on all feminizing regimens.
+• This will happen to some extent on all feminizing regimens

-• Expect sensations of (mild) pain, fullness, and possibly lactation.
+• Expect sensations of (mild) pain, fullness, and possibly lactation

-• Look to your mother’s breasts size for indications on how much growth you may achieve.
+• Look to your mother’s breasts size for indications on how much growth you may achieve

 • Body composition changes